Energy company reviews

 See how much money you can save on your energy bill.
 Use Which?
 Switch to find the cheapest gas and electricity.

 Eon in the news

-October: Eon launched a tariff for electric and hybrid vehicle owners which is backed by 100% renewable electricity and green gas.
-Called the Eon Fixed One Year Electric Vehicle tariff, it's a two-rate deal with a night rate which Eon claims is 33% cheaper than the day rate.
+October: Eon launched a tariff for owners of electric and hybrid vehicles, which is backed by 100% renewable electricity and green gas.

-September: Eon announced it will replace its standard variable tariff for customers who have a smart meter fitted with a cheaper fixed-term tariff from early 2018.
-Customers with a smart meter will be put onto a one-year fixed tariff with no exit fee and will ‘roll over’ onto the latest fixed deal when their tariff ends.
-Eon said it’s ‘working on options for classic meter customers’ too.
+September: Eon announced it will replace its standard variable tariff with a cheaper fixed-term tariff from early 2018, for customers who have a smart meter fitted.
+Customers with a smart meter will be put onto a one-year fixed tariff with no exit fee, which will ‘roll over’ onto the latest fixed deal when their tariff ends.
+Eon said it’s also ‘working on options for classic meter customers’.